 To illustrate, consider the Internet2 dataset with 126,017 forwarding rules.
 The number of atomic predicates for filters only is 217.
-Consider the provider-cone dataset with 6,958,862 forwarding rules (including forwarding rules obtained from all

-15 tier-1 ISPs), the number of atomic predicates for filters only is 19,637.
-Figures 6(a) and (b) show the number of atomic predicates for both filters and transformers versus the total number, k, of hops in MPLS tunnels, for the Internet2 and provider-cone datasets, respectively.
-Each MPLS tunnel of khops has k + 1 transformers.
+Consider the provider cone 1 dataset with 6,958,862 forwarding rules (including forwarding rules obtained from all 15 tier-1 ISPs), the number of atomic predicates for filters only is 19,636.
+Each MPLS tunnel of h hops has h + 1 transformers.
+Figures 6(a) and (b) show the number of atomic predicates for both filters and transformers versus the total number, k, of hops in MPLS tunnels, for the Internet2 and provider cone 1 datasets, respectively.
 In each figure, the reference line has a slope of 2.
-The number of atomic predicates grows at a rate of less than 2 per hop (also per transformer).
+The number of atomic predicates grows at a rate of less than 2 per hop (or per transformer).